 - Add buttermilk, then whisk in eggs.

-- Fold in poblanos, cheese, and corn.
+- Fold in the cheddar cheese and jalapenos.